canidlogic/lilac/doc/Types.md

 ## Data type names

 Each Lilac data type must have a unique name.
-Data type names may only consist of US-ASCII alphanumerics, underscores, and period.
-The length of data type names must be in range 1 to 63 characters.
-Neither the first nor last character may be a period, and periods may not immediately follow other periods.
-Data type names are case sensitive, such that `null` and `Null` are different data types.

-The period is designed to be used for hierarchical namespaces.
-Extensions can avoid namespace collisions by beginning with a domain name in reverse order, such as:

-    com.example.MyDataType
+The names have the format and follow the conventions given in the separate Lilac name identifiers documentation.

 The special null data type has the name `null`.
-All other data types defined by core or base plug-ins of Lilac start with the prefix `lilac.` such as:
+All other data types defined by core or base plug-ins of Lilac are in the package `lilac` such as:

     lilac.float

-The recommended convention is that the last component of the hierarchical name begin with a lowercase letter if it is a primitive type or an uppercase letter if it is a reference type.
-However, Lilac does not enforce these conventions.
+The recommended convention is that the proper name (the last component of the hierarchical name identifier) begins with a lowercase letter if it is a primitive type or an uppercase letter if it is a reference type.
+However, Lilac does not enforce this convention.

+The namespace of Lilac data type names is separate from other Lilac namespaces.

 ## Type codes